emann615/Wireshark-Challenge-Carnage/README.md

 ### Q6) What is the version of the webserver from the previous question?

-I can find the viersion of the webserver next to the x-powered-by header.
+I found the viersion of the webserver next to the **x-powered-by** header.

 <img src="https://github.com/emann615/emann615/assets/117882385/8c63e757-9b29-484e-814f-7728567c6fa5" height="50%" width="50%"/>
 </br>